sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/quick_quide_on_scratch.rst

 **Costumes**

 Click on the **Costumes** option in the upper left corner to enter the costumes palette.
-Different costumes allow the sprites to have different static movements, and when these static movements are stitched together, they form a coherent dynamic movement.
+Different costumes allow the sprites to have different static movements, and when these static movements are combined together, they form a coherent dynamic movement.
 .. image:: media/scratch10.png

 **Sounds**